Our Values

 Students will:

-• Demonstrate ethical thinking and a concern for human rights understand
+• Demonstrate ethical thinking and a concern for human rights

 • Understand and compare basic economic systems, as well as specific economic problems that face all societies